movementlabsxyz/movement-docs/docs/devs/followerNode_from_genesis.md

 ```

-For synchronization since genesis you need to remove this variable from movement-full-follower.service.j2 file.
+To synchronize from genesis you need to remove this variable from movement-full-follower.service.j2 file.
 Remove this line:

 ```yaml
 Environment="MOVEMENT_SYNC={{ movement_sync }}"